-On April 22, 2002 the City received a petition from property owners in northern Bexar County proposing the creation of Emergency Services District #3, which included a large portion of the area originally submitted in the application for ESD #2.
-The area is served by the Bexar-Bulverde and Selma fire departments.
+On April 22,2002 the City received a petition from property owners in northern Bexar County proposing the creation of ESD #3, which included a large portion of the area originally submitted in the application for ESD #2.
 The Council Intergovernmental Relations and Annexation committees reviewed the request and a major concern was identified.
-It was discovered that a portion of the district was located within the City's proposed 2002

-Annexation Program, while another portion was part of the Cibolo Canyon Conservation District proposal.
+It was discovered that a portion of the district was located within the City's proposed 2002 Annexation Program, while another portion was part of the Cibolo Canyon Conservation District proposal.

-Despite the apparent conflict, Councilwoman Bonnie Conner, in her official capacity as Chair of the Council's Intergovernmental Relations Committee, sent a letter to Bexar County Commissioners Court asking that the petition for ESD #3 be withdrawn, pending resolution of the PGA Village election and the City's 2002 Annexation Plan.
-At the July 23, 2002, meeting of the Bexar County Commissioners Court, petitioners for ESD #3 agreed to withdraw their petition, pending clarification of the ESD's geographic boundaries.
+Due to this apparent conflict, the City sent a letter to Bexar County asking that the petition for ESD #3 be withdrawn, pending resolution of the PGA Village election and the City's 2002 Annexation Plan.
+At the July 23,2002, meeting of the Bexar County Commissioners Court, petitioners for ESD #3 agreed to withdraw their petition, pending clarification of the ESD's geographic boundaries.

 After approval of the City's 2002 annexation program, and upon resolution of the PGA Village issue, City and County staff began negotiating an agreement to approve the formation of ESD #3.
-City staff worked to protect the City's future interests, while also allowing the petitioners to move forward with an election for May 2003.
 It was the City's intent to use the language finalized in the ESD #3 agreement as a template for future ESD applications.